 Degree Holder Entry Route

 - Level 2 qualifications in both English and Maths for example a GCSE or iGCSE at grade C (level 4) or above, Functional Skills Level 2 and Key Skills Level 2 (Communication and / or Literacy)

 - Level 3 qualifications in any subject(s) that equate to 64 UCAS points (or a full level 4 or 5 qualification) - these points could be from your A Levels, Level 3 Diplomas, NVQs and an International Baccalaureate to name a few.
-Please view the table at the bottom of the page to check your UCAS points.
+Please check your UCAS points here